Neural Eigenfunctions Are Structured Representation Learners: Neural Eigenfunctions for Representation Learning

-Eigenfunctions are the central object of interest in many scientific domains, such as the study of partial differential equations and spectral methods in machine learning.
-An eigenfunction $\psi$ of the linear operator $T$ satisfies
+Eigenfunctions are the central object of interest in many scientific and engineering domains, such as solving partial differential equations (PDEs) and the spectral methods in machine learning.
+Typically, an eigenfunction $\psi$ of the linear operator $T$ satisfies